Eljero Elia: FC Utrecht

 On 19 August 2020, Elia signed a two-year contract with Utrecht, after coming over from İstanbul Başakşehir on a free transfer.
 He was previously linked with a move to clubs in Italy and Argentina before deciding to return to his homeland.
 Upon joining the club, Elia said: "It is really a lie, Utrecht has already gone very far for me.
 I received a very nice proposal and I am very happy with it.
 I wanted to return to the Netherlands and they have a very nice plan, express ambition.
 That fits with me.
 Every player wants to play at such a club.
 You can also see that in the transfers.
 Utrecht is continuously improving itself."

 Elia made his first appearance for FC Utrecht, coming on as a substitute in the 81st minute, in a 1–1 away draw in the Eredivisie against VVV-Venlo on 18 September 2020.
 Since joining FC Utrecht, Elia found himself in and out of the starting line–up, as he maintain his fitness to earn a place.
 However, Elia received criticism for not living up to expectation since joining the club.
 It wasn't until on 22 December 2020 when he scored his first goal for Utrecht in the away match against Emmen, as the club won 3–2.
 In the next league game on 27 December 2020, Elia again scored the opening goal, this time against AZ.
 On 11 January 2021, the club announced that Elia had suffered a hamstring injury and as a result would be sidelined the following weeks.
 Eventually, his return was delayed up to April despite returning to training months earlier.
 It wasn't until on 11 April 2021 when he made his return to the starting line–up against Feyenoord, coming on as a 76th-minute substitute, in a 2–1 loss.
 Following this, Elia soon had a first run ins for FC Utrecht's remaining matches of the 2020–21 season.
 At the end of the 2020–21 season, he went on to make twenty–three appearances and scoring two times in all competitions.

 On 30 July 2021, ahead of the 2021–22 season, Elia's contract was terminated by mutual agreement, making him a free agent.

 Return to ADO Den Haag

-Elia began practicing with his former club ADO Den Haag during the autumn of 2021, who were competing in the second-tier Eerste Divisie.
+Elia began practising with his former club ADO Den Haag during the autumn of 2021, who were competing in the second-tier Eerste Divisie.
 On 18 November 2021, he signed a contract with the club until the end of the season.
 In late January 2022, he suffered a ligament tear in his ankle that required surgery and prevented him from playing for the rest of the season.
 Elia officially announced his retirement from playing in late 2022.